2006 Gold Sovereign

 The year 2006

-The year 2006 witnessed; a whale swimming in the Thames in London, astronomers record a rare explosion on the moon, Isabelle Dinoire receive the world's first face transplant, the world's biggest passenger plane the Airbus A380 land at Heathrow, the death of Australian 'Crocodile Hunter' Steve Irwin, Top Gear's Richard Hammond was involved in a serious 300mph car crash, Iraq's Saddam Hussein sentenced to death, and a viral YouTube video encouraged the world to give 'free hugs' to strangers.
+The year 2006 witnessed; a new 'social network' website called Facebook open access up beyond universities to anyone aged 13 or over with an email address, a whale swimming in the Thames in London, astronomers record a rare explosion on the moon, Isabelle Dinoire receive the world's first face transplant, the world's biggest passenger plane the Airbus A380 land at Heathrow, the tragic death of Australian 'Crocodile Hunter' Steve Irwin, Top Gear's Richard Hammond involved in a serious 300mph car crash, Iraq's Saddam Hussein sentenced to death, and a viral YouTube video encouraging the world to give 'free hugs' to strangers.
 2006 was a poignant year in history, now immortalised in coinage.

 The Obverse (front, heads) presents Queen Elizabeth II's fourth portrait by Ian Rank-Broadley.
 Elizabeth II is captured in the Royal Diamond tiara, a wedding gift from Queen Mary in 1947.
 Her Majesty also wore the crown at her 1953 Coronation ceremony.